minqiaowang/minqiaowang.github.io/globally-distributed-database-with-raft/setup-environment/setup-environment.md

 2. Once this job succeeds, you will get an apply complete notification from Terraform.
 Click **Outputs**,  you can get the **public ip address** for the GSM host instance.

+    (If you encouter with error message like:

+    ```
+    Error Message: work request did not succeed, workId: ocid1.coreservicesworkrequest.oc1.ap-seoul-1.abu...hmltq, entity: database, action: CREATED.
+Message: Create DB System operation failed.
+Refer to work request ID fe65f...t1f when opening a Service Request at My Oracle Support.

+    Resource OCID: ocid1.dbsystem.oc1.ap-seoul-1.anu...twbq

+    Suggestion: Please retry or contact support for help with service: Database Db System
+    ```

-(If you encouter with error, some base databases have been provisioned, others with error.
-You can click **Apply** again to provision the rest resources).
+    In this situation, some base databases have been provisioned, others with error.
+You can click **Apply** again in the stack details page to provision the rest resources).

     ![image-output](images/image-output.png)